Should You Buy Budget Home Gym Equipment？

 Shopping for a home gym is like standing at a crossroads.
 On the left, it’s to “Buy once, cry once!”, while on the right, it’s for “cheap and cheerful!”

-What’s your decision on home gym haul.
-To budget, or not budget?
+What’s your decision on the home gym haul.
+To budget, or no budget?

 I see you’re caught in a dilemma.